 Only participants commencing the intervention and attending at least one workshop were included in the analysis (completers, n=69).
 Completers did not differ from dropouts (those attending an assessment but no intervention, n=14) on Age, Service, Gender or Ethnicity (p values all > 0.1).
 Questionnaire completion was monitored by the independent assessor to avoid missing data points so prorating was not required.
 A total of 30 participants had missing questionnaires at one or more assessments, but all 69 participants completed at least one full baseline assessment (T0: n=62; T4: n=62), and all but four completed a full post-treatment assessment (T8: n=59; T20: n=57).
 Missing data may potentially lead to biased estimates of the treatment effect.
 A recommended way (White, Hornton, Carpenter & Pocock, 2011) to reduce possible bias is to analyse all the observed outcome data using a mixed model via the maximum likelihood method under a plausible missing data mechanism.
 We screened for potential predictors of missingness using a series of random intercept logistic regression analyses (Stata version 12, Statacorp, 2011).
 We investigated Time, Age, Service (Early/Established Psychosis), Gender and Ethnicity (BME/non-BME), as potential predictors of missingness, but none was found to predict missingness significantly.

 We analysed all the observed outcome data using a mixed model via the maximum likelihood method.
 Change in primary (Functioning), secondary (Mood) and process outcomes (Acceptance, Fusion, Mindfulness) was estimated using five separate three-level linear mixed models, with each outcome at T0, T4, T8 and T20 as the respective repeated measures.
-Each analysis modeled baseline as an average of T0 and T4 (this provided a conservative estimate of change, as scores improved slightly from T0 to T4, considered to be an ‘anticipation’ effect).
+No significant change in primary outcomes was found between the two baseline time points (Functioning: Coeff.=-1.1, z=-0.3, p=0.8; Mood: Coeff.=-1.2, z=-0.3, p=0.8) and therefore, to maximize power, each analysis modeled baseline as an average of T0 and T4 (this provided a conservative estimate of change, as scores improved slightly from T0 to T4, possibly as a result of the introductory ‘taster’ session.).
 Time was treated as a categorical fixed effect with three categories [baseline (T0 and T4), end of treatment (T8) and follow-up (T20)], with random clustering effects for treatment group (Group 1 through 13) and individual ID.
 The baseline category (average of outcome measures at T0 and T4) was treated as the reference, and dummy indicators for T20 and T8 were used to estimate mean outcome differences between follow-up and baseline and between T8 and baseline respectively (Table 3).

 The association of change in clinical outcomes with change in ACT processes from T0 to T20, and any association of change with demographic or attendance variables, was assessed using Pearson correlations.